microchip-pic-avr-examples/dspic33c-can-tp/README.md

 ![Packets over CAN bus](images/can_tp_demo_packets.jpg)

 # Porting the CAN-TP demo to use a Custom Board/Device
 You can use any dsPIC device that support CAN/CAN-FD and has an LED and at least one button to trigger the start of the loop.
 Setup requires the schematics for the boards being used.
 Each board has different I/O Pin Mapping to the mikroBUS and will need to be configured correctly to work.
 This goes for the LED and Button pins selected as well.
 The setup below describes the setup for the two boards as well as the CAN/CAN-FD configurations to use.
+Check out (Commonly Used PIMS/Board PIN Selections) section below for more information.

 ## Setup for Board 1: